 Why I wrote this Kids Saint Book

-Last fall, when we held a Canadian All Saints’ Day Party, I went looking for resources about the Canadian martyrs to use at our party.
+Last fall, when we held a Canadian All Saints’ Day Party, I looked for resources about the Canadian martyrs to use at our party.
 I found nothing.
-There were no kids’ books about the martyrs, other than a few chapter books about St. Isaac Jogues.
-There weren’t any printables or activities about their lives to help me teach the kids.
+There were no kids’ books about the martyrs, other than a few chapter books about St. Isaac Jogues and St. Jean de Brebeuf.
+There weren’t any printables or activities about their lives to help me teach our kids.
 And so I created my own resources for the party, and the idea for The North American Martyrs Kids’ Activity Book was born.

-As a Catholic convert, I fell in love with the lives of the saints.
+As a Catholic convert a decade ago, I fell in love with the lives of the saints.
 They are holy men and women, yet they are also ordinary men and women who struggled with everyday problems, just like me.
 In researching and writing about the lives of the North American martyrs, I’ve learned so much.
-I hope their lives will inspire you as much as they’ve inspired me as I’ve worked on The North American Martyrs Kids’ Activity Book.
+I hope their lives will inspire you as much as they’ve inspired me as I’ve worked on The North American Martyrs Kids Activity Book.

 While I enjoy writing, my art skills are sorely lacking.
 I wanted to include colouring pages in this activity book, but wasn’t sure how to do that.
 Then I saw Katherine’s drawings on Facebook and reached out to ask for her help.
 I’m deeply grateful for her help in turning my notes about each martyr into beautiful drawings to help give kids an image of each saint.